 The need to repeat questions when interviewing children is obvious.
 The interviewer may be looking for more information or may not have understood the child's answer.
 The interviewer may be looking to check the consistency of the child's report.
 And asking a question repeatedly can produce positive effects-when asked free recall questions ("tell me everything you remember about . . .") both children and adults remember new information with additional interviews.
 But, research has shown that repeatedly asking the same question can lead to an inaccurate statement by a child.
-At the consistency of the children interviews.

 When asked the same question more than once, "[c]hildren will often cooperate by guessing, but after several repetitions, their uncertainty is no longer apparent."
-Therefore, if one asks a child a question such as whether her mother smokes, the child may answer no. But if one asks the exact same question again, just to be sure, the child is likely to believe the first answer was wrong and
+Therefore, if one asks a child a question such as whether her mother smokes, the child may answer no. But if one asks the exact same question again, just to be sure, the child is likely to believe the first answer was wrong and cooperate with the interviewer by changing the answer.
+True or not, the child is unlikely to revert back to the first answer, perhaps out of fear of seeming untrustworthy.
+With repeated questions, studies show, children omit phrases such as "it might have been" and therefore sound confident about their statements.